Optimized

 The Problem

 Looking at Full Story data, the Checkout team noticed that our conversion rate was around 70% on desktop and 60% for mobile users.
+We had an opportunity to redesign the checkout process and improve conversion, particularly for mobile users.
 Feedback through surveys and usability testing revealed that customers disliked having to wade through so much irrelevant information, making it harder for them to finish checking out.

 womans face, glasses